AlaskanEmily/DirectXMathC/README.md

 interface with C (such as Mercury and Python), and to allow use with older or less capable C/C++ compilers such as GCC 2 on Haiku or Watcom C/C++.

-It's plausible to add alternative builtins for GCC, and inline x86/x87 ASM for use with Watcom.
-Work to use GCC builtins and inline assembly for Watcom hasn't started yet.
+It's plausible to add inline x86/x87 ASM for use with Watcom and additional intrinsics or inline ASM for other platforms.
+Work to use inline assembly for Watcom hasn't started yet.